HarryAdney/T3/README.md

 ## Contact

-For questions or to contribute content, please visit the About page on the website.
+For questions or to contribute content, please visit the Contact page on the website.